Dakhma by K. Hari Kumar

 Dakhma the title

-According to the author, Dakhma or the tower of silence was a circular structure where dead bodies were left for consumption by scavenging birds like the vulture.
+According to the author, Dakhma or the tower of silence, was a circular structure where dead bodies were left for consumption by scavenging birds like the vulture.
 This tradition was called Dokhmenashini.
-Rest is awaiting you in the book!
+The rest is awaiting you in the book!

-It’s easier to connect dots as you reach the end and all mysteries solve nicely.
+It’s easier to connect the dots as you reach the end and all mysteries are solved nicely.
 If you are an intelligent horror reader like me then you may expect the end.
 Ok, this post is not going to be a spoiler alert.

 Also read: India’s Most Haunted by K. Hari Kumar